beastsaber/bsaber/src/collections/posts/the-beastsaber-mapping-awards.md

 ## What's Changing for 2024? <a href="#whats-changing" style="text-decoration:none;">🔗</a> {$whats-changing}

-We’ve received a lot of constructive community feedback on the 2023 awards and already have a few tweaks planned for 2024!
-While most of the changes are actually internal and won't be seen as much on the public side, we do have the following external changes:

 **New Updates: (12/31/2024)**

 - 🆕 **Modded Map of the Year** We're combining the Artmap and Gameplay Modchart into one single "Modded Map of the Year"!
 While similar to the Map of the Year, this category now includes and allows the usage and full power of Noodle Extensions, Chroma, as well as any other gameplay mods!

 - 🆕 **Low End Tech & High End Tech categories** Due to the overwhelming number of submissions for "Tech" style maps, we're splitting the category to allow for better chances across both low and high end tech style maps.
-Splitting was done roughly based on BeatLeader star estimates agreed upon by our Finalist Team Judges.
+Splitting was done roughly based on BeatLeader star estimates agreed upon by our Judges.

 - 🆕 **Ranked has been split up!** We've received enough nominations to justify splitting ranked, plus splitting leaderboards.
 To keep it the most fair, we've split it the following ways:
   - Below 8 Stars (BeatLeader and ScoreSaber separately)